sljrobin/ConfigThePenguin/README.md

 # ConfigThePenguin
-An other Personal Linux configuration.
+An other personal Linux configuration.

 ## Table of contents
 * [dotfiles]